The Writings of Henry D. Thoreau: Progress

 When complete, the project will comprise 30 volumes.
-The remaining 12, now in progress, contain works that are either unpublished or that have previously been incorrectly or incompletely transcribed: Correspondence (third volume), Poems, Nature Essays (2 volumes), and Journals 9-16.
+The remaining 11, now in progress, contain works that are either unpublished or that have previously been incorrectly or incompletely transcribed: Poems, Nature Essays (2 volumes), and Journals 9-16.

 Online journal transcripts

 Images of the sixteen manuscript volumes Thoreau kept from 1854 through 1861 are available online by the courtesy of the Morgan Library & Museum.
 Links to these transcripts can be found on the project's website.

 Award

 In June 2003, NEH designated the Thoreau Edition a "We the People" project, citing Thoreau's important influence on American history and culture.